Finalet/Elegant-Emoji-Picker/README.md

 Explore the [Demo project](https://github.com/Finalet/Elegant-Emoji-Picker/tree/main/Demo) for reference on what Elegant Emoji Picker is capable of or how to implement it.
 That said, the library is comically simple, so you should not have any trouble yourself.

 If you want to see the picker live on the App Store, check out [Finale To Do](https://apps.apple.com/app/apple-store/id1622931101).
+This sentence was sponsored by #shamelessplug.

-## Contribution guide
+## 🤷🏻‍♂️ Contribution guide

 I have no idea what I am doing.
 Send help.
 How do git contributions work?
 The fuck if I know.
 Just don't do anything stupid and we will figure this out.